 Joggers, runners and fitness enthusiasts everywhere will likely all have a favourite pair of headphones.
-Listening to music while on the move is quick, easy and enjoyable.
+Listening to music while on the move is now quick, easy and enjoyable in 2021.
 But what should runners be looking for in a great pair of headphones?
 Which features should be prioritised, and how much should they expect to pay?
 In this guide, we will help you find the right answers.

 Headphones which are ideally suited for running are going to have a few features common between them.
 They will need to be durable, they will need to be comfortable, and they will likely need to be wireless for maximum ease of movement.